NordicESMhub/GEO4962/_episodes/03-simple_case.md

 *   If nhtfrq>0, frequency is input as number of timesteps.
 *   If nhtfrq<0, frequency is input as number of hours.

-(For instance to change the history file from monthly average to daily average, the namelist variable nhtfrq has to be set to -24\)
+*For instance if we wanted to change the history file from monthly average to daily average, we would have to set the namelist variable **nhtfrq** to -24.*

+The coupled CICE model requires a minimum of two files to run:

+*    **grid_file** is a binary or netcdf file containing grid information such as the latitude, longitude, grid cell area, etc.
+*    **kmt_file** is a binary or netcdf file containing land mask information.
+This points to the ocean model KMT file or the depths of the ocean columns.

 <font color="red">On Abel:</font>